Tscubii/win11-intel-mac/README.md

 1. Restart the Mac, hold Option, and select EFI Boot
     * If there's two, select the rightmost one
 2. Proceed with the installation
+    * `WinPE-Helper.bat` loads drivers so that the Mac hardware is recognized within Windows Setup
+    * Select the BOOTCAMP partition and click "Format Partition" -> "Refresh" -> "Install"